dgray001/gray_online/PLANS.md

 v0.3: flesh out fiddlesticks game
- a: can miss a few pings before disconnecting client
- b: frontend stores your client id (in local storage) and can send it when connecting
- c: backend can restore a client that is reconnecting => new /reconnect path with id not name
  d: frontend can fully restore state => can refresh page safely
  e: lobby connector will ask if you want to reconnect after it verifies that the stored id is valid
  f: frontend abstract game history modal